lacanoid/pgddl/README.md

 Using
 -----

-This module provides one polymorphic end user function `pg_ddl_script` that you can use to obtain SQL DDL source for a particular database object.
+This module provides one main end user function `pg_ddl_script` that you can use to obtain SQL DDL source for a particular database object.

-Currently supported object types are `regclass` and `regprocedure`.
+Currently supported object types are `regclass`,`regproc` and `regprocedure`.
+You will need to cast object name or oid to appropriate type.

 - `pg_ddl_script(regclass) returns text`

-    Extracts SQL DDL source of class (table or view) `regclass`.
+    Extracts SQL DDL source of a class (table or view) `regclass`.

+- `pg_ddl_script(regproc) returns text`
 - `pg_ddl_script(regprocedure) returns text`

-    Extracts SQL DDL source of function `regprocedure`.
+    Extracts SQL DDL source of a function.

 For example: